Lee Chieh-po: Early life and family

 Lee was born in Taipei, Taiwan.
 He has been known as Max since he was six.

 Amateur career

 Lee represented Asia-Pacific in the 2014 Bonallack Trophy.

 Professional career

 Lee turned professional in 2015.
 Most of his early career was spent playing in Taiwan and on lower level tours, including the PGA Tour China and Asian Development Tour.
 His first win as a professional came in a minor event in Taiwan during his first season.
-His breakthrough came in 2021, during the COVID-19 pandemic, when he won a record five times on Taiwan PGA Tour, including the Yeangder TPC, to win the money list title.
+His breakthrough came in 2021, during the COVID-19 pandemic, when he won a record five times on the Taiwan PGA Tour, including the Yeangder TPC, to win the Order of Merit.
 In October 2024, he won for the first time on the Asian Tour, at the International Series Thailand, edging out Peter Uihlein by one stroke.
 Two months later, he won the LIV Golf Promotions event to earn a place on the 2025 LIV Golf League.